voxpupuli/puppet-cassandra/README.md

 since we expect two nodes to be delivering hints simultaneously.)
 Default value: '1024'

+##### `hints_directory`
+The Cassandra hints directory.
+A new feature in Cassandra 3.x+ stores hints in this directory.
+Leaving it unset will cause cassandra to use whatever the environmental value of $CASSANDRA_HOME/data/hints is set to.
+If you see cassandra is trying to write to /hints in the cassandra.log, you should set this to a sane value.
+Default value: *undef*

 ##### `index_summary_capacity_in_mb`
 A fixed memory pool size in MB for for SSTable index summaries.
 If left empty, this will default to 5% of the heap size.
 If the memory usage of